ilandry122016/C-Water/README.md

 with no lossy compression.
 This can significantly increase the size of the image.

+## Future Work ##

+Right now, for the `G_66_central` term, we always use the (1,1), (1,2), (2,1), and (2,2) pixels to store the watermark.
+This could lead to a regularity in the modifications that is more noticeable.
+However, there are 16 possible pixels we could choose for it (e.g. (5,1), (6,5), etc.).
+Following [3], we could randomize the selection of pixels by using bits from the 256 bit Blake3 hash of the image.
+Using 4 bits of the hash we can map uniquely to one of the 16 pixels.
+We continue using successive values of the hash to select 4 pixels, discarding duplicates.
+When we run out of bits from the original Blake3 hash, we generate bits by successively hashing the original hash.

+Note that this scheme does not affect how we read the watermark of an image.
+So we can recover the original Blake3 hash in the same manner.
+However, it does affect how we restore the original image.
+Because we already have the original Blake3 hash, we can use it to reverse the procedure and recover the original image.

+We can use a similar procedure for the `G_66_edge` terms to select from the 32 possible pixels.

 References:

 [1] J. Fridrich, M. Goljan and Rui Du, "Invertible authentication watermark for JPEG images," Proceedings International Conference on Information Technology: Coding and Computing, Las Vegas, NV, USA, 2001, pp. 223-227, doi: 10.1109/ITCC.2001.918795. keywords: {Authentication;Watermarking;Digital images;Biomedical imaging;Intelligent systems;Image coding;Transform coding;Quantization;Discrete cosine transforms;Protection},